Final Four 2023 Predictions

 Final Four Predictions

-Upsets have been the norm this March, and all those upsets have left us with a (surprising) Final Four of UConn, San Diego State, FAU and Miami.
-Only UConn has been to a Final Four before, but they haven’t gotten there since 2012.
+Upsets have been the norm this March, and all those upsets have left us with a (surprising) Final Four of UConn, San Diego State, Florida Atlantic and Miami.
+Only UConn has been to a Final Four before, but they haven’t danced this far since 2012.
 For the first time since seeding started in 1979, there are no #1, #2, or #3 seeds in the Final Four.
-This article covers both Final Four games and gives predictions for both.
 Will the winner be the dominant UConn Huskies?
 The explosive FAU Owls?
 The lockdown San Diego State Aztecs?
 Or the high powered Miami Hurricanes?

 UConn vs. Miami:

-The dominant UConn Huskies roll into the Final Four winning each of their games in the tournament by 20 or more points, but face a tough challenge against the Miami Hurricanes who just took down the #1 and #2 seeds from the Midwest region.
-If Miami was playing any other team in the Final Four, they would be the definite favorite, but UConn has been playing so well in March Madness that Vegas has the spread of the game with UConn at -5.5, despite the matchup being just a 4 seed vs 5, a one seed difference.
+The UConn Huskies roll into the Final Four winning each of their games in the tournament by 20 or more points, but face a tough challenge against the Miami Hurricanes who just took down the #1 and #2 seeds from the Midwest region.
+If Miami was playing any other team in the Final Four, they would be the definite favorite, but UConn has been playing so well this March that the Huskies are favored by 5.5 points, despite the matchup being just a 4 seed vs 5, a one seed difference.
 For comparison, the line for FAU vs San Diego State, a 5 seed vs a 8 seed, is -2 in favor of San Diego State.
 This speaks volumes to the complete and utter dominance of the Huskies, and how unbeatable they’ve looked.
 For another comparison, Indiana, a 4 seed, was only favored by 4 points against Kent State, a 13 seed.
 One reason for UConn’s dominance has been Adam Sanogo, the 6’9” junior from Mali.
-So far in the tournament, he’s averaged 20 points, and 9.8 rebounds per game and has been shooting very efficiently from the floor.
-UConn’s height has really helped them in the tournament so far, grabbing 45 more rebounds than their opponents through the first 4 games of the tournament.
-UConn should control the boards in this matchup, as they rank 2nd in rebounding percentage, while Miami ranks just 66th.
-The Hurricanes are led by junior guard Isaiah Wong, the ACC player of the year, who’s averaging 16.2 points per game while shooting 38.1% from 3.
-Miami also has 4 players scoring at a high clip, with Wong, Jordan Miller, Nijel Pack, and Norchad Omier all scoring over 13 points per game.
+So far in the tournament, he’s averaged 20 points and 9.8 rebounds per game and has been shooting very efficiently from the floor.
+UConn’s height has really helped them, grabbing 45 more rebounds combined than their opponents through the first 4 games of the tournament.
+UConn should control the boards in this matchup, as they rank 2nd in rebounding percentage this year, while Miami ranks just 66th.
+The Hurricanes are led by junior guard Isaiah Wong, the ACC player of the year, who’s averaging 16.2 points per game while shooting 38.1% from beyond the arc.
+Miami’s scoring is deep with 4 players Wong, Jordan Miller, Nijel Pack, and Norchad Omier all averaging over 13 points per game.
 Miami has survived on their shooting and offense up to this point, but they shoot only a little bit better from 3 than UConn and have a lower True Shooting Percentage.
 The Huskies are much better defenders than the Hurricanes, and have a higher offensive rating, although both teams offensive ratings are in the top 10 of all DI college basketball teams.
-Miami does play at a faster pace than UConn, so if the teams get in a shootout Miami will have the edge.
-Miami also forces steals at a much higher rate, which should help them keep it close, despite UConn’s defense being better overall.
-Miami also will probably grab more steals than normal, as UConn turns the ball over a good amount, their one glaring weakness.
-UConn does make up for their lack of steals with this prowess for blocking shots though, while Miami really struggles to get blocks.
+Miami does play at a faster pace than UConn, so if the teams find themselves in a shootout, Miami will have the edge.
+Miami also forces steals at a much higher rate, which should help them keep it close, especially because UConn’s one glaring weakness is their propensity to turn the ball over.
+UConn does make up for their lack of steals with their ability to cover up any defensive lapses with a formidable ability to block shots.
 Overall, UConn has the edge in many more categories than Miami, and while it’s not unfathomable for Miami to pull off the upset, UConn should grab the win in this one and keep on rolling into the championship game.

 Matt Bradley comes off a screen and drives towards the basket.
 (SDSU Athletics)